joejordan-r/joejordan-r.github.io/index.md

 - I have worked on Pricing models for Motor Insurance

 ## Personal
 I enjoy travelling, food, film and I am a fan of Jazz-inspired music.
+I'm from Manchester, UK.
+As a student I studied BSc Maths at Warwick and MSc Applied Statistics at Oxford.
+I'm open minded and I've lived abroad.